-APPENDIX F: Distance Education Information
+APPENDIX D: Distance Education Information

 AIHT Education offering programs through hybrid teaching methods.
 Under the hybrid teaching method, courses are offered both online and in-person.
-The school will communicate in advance as to which portion of the program will be covered online or in-person.
+At the start of each course, student will be provided with syllabus.
+Syllabus will include hybrid schedule.